skip to main |

 Serve to best friends!

-really enjoy--like telling you all about my (well, now, not so) recent trip to New York City! *pouts*
+I detest it when things like day jobs get in the way of things I'd really enjoy--like telling you all about my (well, now, not so) recent trip to New York City! *pouts*

 But now that I finally have a chance to breathe in, breathe out, it seems like the perfect opportunity to share a few details (provided you're still interested, of course).